rachelmh/lab-utils/README.md

     "alias":"gpburdell"
     // END NEW CODE
   }
-]
+],
 ```

+Please remember to make all edits you would like to see reflected in the website in the `gh-pages` branch.

-To actually change how the HTML is generated from the `employees.js` file, edit `loadEmployees.js`.
+To actually change how the HTML is generated from the `employees.json` file, edit `loadEmployees.js`.

 ## Making Videos for the Lab Window Monitors
 The four lab window monitors can each fit three 16:9 videos stacked vertically.
 To help generate these videos, you can use `make_video_wall.sh`.
 The script uses `ffmpeg` to take in three videos, stack them vertically, rotate them to display correctly on the monitors, and then resize them so that they can be played from the video wall display units.
 I would recommend organizing the videos such that the three videos on a given monitor have approximately the same duration.
 Otherwise, the shorter videos will pause on the last frame until the longest one has completed.